acrlabs/simkube/docs/contributing.md

 ### Building the artifacts

+To build all SimKube artifacts for the first time run:
+- `git submodule init && git submodule update`
+- `make build` and `make skctl` from the root of this repository.

+For all subsequent builds of SimKube artifacts, run only `make build` and `make skctl` from the root of this repository.

 For all the components that run inside a Kubernetes cluster, you can simply run `make build`.
 For minor technical reasons, the CLI utility (`skctl`) is built separately: `make skctl`.
 All build artifacts are placed in the `.build` directory at the root of the repository.
 If you just want to build a subset of the SimKube artifacts, you can set the